michaelmalick/phd-thesis/2_introduction/intro.md

 Productivity[^1] of exploited marine and anadromous fish populations varies over time and space by orders of magnitude, with 3-fold changes not being unusual.
-Despite a century of research, much uncertainty remains in our understanding of the processes underlying this variability, leading to increased risk for management agencies, fish stocks, and users of the resource.
-Although it is widely recognized that variability in the structure and function of marine ecosystems, is in part, driven by environmental stochasticity, environmental processes are rarely included in fisheries assessments because of a poor understanding of the mechanisms driving observed correlations between environmental processes and productivity of higher-trophic-level species [@SkernMauritzen2015; @Myers1998b].
-However, in the face of unprecedented environmental change, continuing to ignore environmental effects on exploited fish populations is increasingly likely to result in undesirable management outcomes such as overexploitation or fisheries collapse [@Pershing2015].

-For Pacific salmon, as well as several pelagic and demersal marine fish species, three lines of evidence suggest that environmental stochasticity is indeed a leading driver of variability in stock productivity, and thereby the populations response to harvesting.
+For Pacific salmon (*Oncorhynchus* spp.), as well as several pelagic and demersal marine fish species, three lines of evidence suggest that environmental stochasticity is a leading driver of this variability in stock productivity, and thereby the populations response to harvesting.
 First, paleo-ecological studies have shown that fish populations experienced large fluctuations in abundance prior to the onset of commercial fishing [@Finney2000; @Rogers2013a].
 Second, within-stock density-dependent effects often explain little of the observed variability in stock productivity [@Peterman1987a; @Szuwalski2015a; @Cury2014].
-Finally, shifts in the underlying mean productivity of stocks often coincide with environmental regime shifts [@Anderson1999a; @Chavez2003a; @Rothschild2000a].
+Finally, shifts in the underlying mean productivity of stocks often coincide with environmental regime shifts
+[@Anderson1999a; @Chavez2003a; @Rothschild2000a].
+Despite these multiple lines
-Despite this compelling evidence for the importance of environmental stochasticity, maintaining viable and productive fish populations in rapidly changing marine ecosystems requires the ability to anticipate and quickly detect shifts in fish stock productivity owing to environmental changes.
+of evidence, maintaining viable and productive fish populations in the face of unprecedented environmental change requires a quantitative understanding of the mechanisms driving the observed variability in stock productivity.

-The effects of environmental conditions, including physical (e.g., temperature, climate) and biological (e.g., prey availability, competition, and predation) processes are largely hypothesized to influence survival of pre-recruit life stages, and thus overall stock productivity [@Hare2014].
+The effects of environmental conditions, including abiotic (e.g., temperature, climate) and biotic (e.g., prey availability, competition, and predation) processes are largely hypothesized to influence survival of pre-recruit life stages, and thus overall stock productivity [@Hare2014].
 For example, the critical-period hypothesis, first introduced by @Hjort1914, proposes that